att/rcloud.params/README.md

 # Blocking Form Example

 The following code displays a parameters form which blocks notebook execution until values for all parameters are provided.

+> Note, in case of a blocking form, any registered reactive callback functions on specific controls are disabled.

 ```{r}
 z <- 10